 Other new programs, notably Topaz Photo AI and Luminar’s Noiseless AI, also need improvement before they are ready to be used for the rigours of astrophotography.

 For reasons explained below, I would not recommend DxO’s PureRAW2.
+[See below for comments on the newer DxO PureRaw3, which suffers from the same issues.]

 As described below, while some of the programs can be used as stand-alone applications, I tested them all as plug-ins for Photoshop, applying each as a smart filter applied to a developed raw file brought into Photoshop as a Camera Raw smart object.